airosa/sdmx-prototype-json/proto-20121115/field-guide.md

 *String* *nullable*.
 Start date for a code in a time dimension.
 This field is useful only when the codes are time periods for a time dimension (dimension type is 'time').
-Value is date in ISO format for the beginning of the period.
+Value is a date in ISO format for the beginning of the period.
 Example:

     "start": "2007-02-01T00:00:00.000Z"